DezziDez/Potentulus/src/site/notes/Skill Points, Leveling Up, and Experience.md

 ---

 # Skill Points
 Skill points are the things you spend whenever you want to increase the [[Ranks\|rank]] of something.
-You gain skill points by leveling up!         ＼（´･∀･｀）／
+You gain skill points by leveling up.

 Whenever you level up, you gain skill points equal to the level gained.
 So, whenever you level up from 9 to 10 you gain 10 skill points.

 # Leveling Up
 Every character starts at level 1.
 If you want to level up, you have to gain experience.
-Once you have at least 6 experience, you can level up to your next level!         (╯✧∇✧)╯
+Once you have at least 6 experience, you can level up to your next level.

 To spend the experience points gained from a level up you need to [[Downtime and Resting\|fully rest]].
 Though, you do not need to spend all your skill points at once.
-They can even be saved for your next level!
+They can even be saved for your next full-rest or even your future levels.

 # Experience
 Experience is awarded by your [[Game Master\|Game Master]] or GM for short.
 This is the only way you can gain experience.